All About The Recruitment vs Talent Acquisition

-Talent acquisition professionals are a set of individuals skilled both in standard recruitment techniques as well as employment branding practice and strategic corporate hiring.
+Talent acquisition professionals are a set of individuals skilled in standard recruitment techniques and employment branding practice, and strategic corporate hiring.

 The latter includes analytic’s and metrics to make better recruitment decisions and improve and make the workforce future-ready.

 Therefore, it includes the procurement of talent and explains the corporate employee development approach.

 A recent global survey carried out by Halogen and Cranfield University shockingly revealed that less than 50% of the companies had any talent management strategy.

 Another 29% of the respondents said, though they had a strategy, it was largely non-working.
 But over a third of the respondents said that they were interested in putting in place a talent management strategy within the next few years.
 But is this too late?

 The findings of the varsity’s survey seem to suggest that if companies don’t take some immediate action, performing staff are likely to leave promptly because of frustration stemming from the lack of opportunities, training, and advancement.